AcademySoftwareFoundation/tac/process/contributing.md

 ## License

-Generally net new open source projects at The Linux Foundation leverage the [Apache License, Version 2.0] for their codebase, a [Community Data License Agreement (CDLA) license] for any data sets, and the [Creative Commons Attribution 4.0 International License] for all documentation and non-code assets.
+Generally open source projects at The Linux Foundation that have not previously selected a license leverage the [Apache License, Version 2.0] for their codebase, a [Community Data License Agreement (CDLA) license] for any data sets, and the [Creative Commons Attribution 4.0 International License] for all documentation and non-code assets.
 These licenses are widely used and understood by both developers and organizations alike, providing flexibility for downstream usage and patent protection for those contributing code.

 ### Code License identification